 It’s important to understand that having ringing in your ears doesn’t mean you have a disease.
-It’s a symptom of something that you need to discover.
+It’s a symptom of something that needs to be discovered.

 Sometimes your inner ear may have a problem or inflammation.
-Other times it is due to constant exposure to high-intensity sounds.
+Other times it’s due to constant exposure to high-intensity sounds.

 Regardless, there are several techniques to alleviate and reduce this problem, depending on the cause.
 If bruxism is the issue, you may need a mouth guard to wear at night.
 If you have a hearing problem, your audiologist will provide you with the best treatment options.